mulderp/gnucap_book/README.md

 # Gnucap overview

+The aim of this book is to help people to get started with Gnucap.
 Gnucap is an open-source circuit simulator, or circuit analysis package \(in short: CAP\).
+This book can also be read on gitbooks: https://mulder-patrick.gitbook.io/gnucap/

 Nice overviews on Gnucap can be found in FOSDEM talks: